hivemq/hivemq4-docker-images/hivemq4/base-image/README.md

 This will enhance the security of the container.

 If you wish to skip this step, set the environment variable `HIVEMQ_NO_ROOT_STEP_DOWN` to `false` to disable this step.

+## Disable allow-all extension

+By default, this image will use the packaged allow-all extension.

+This can be circumvented by setting the `HIVEMQ_ALLOW_ALL_CLIENTS` environment variable to `false`.

+This will cause the entrypoint script to delete the extension on startup.